deejross/coremq/README.rst

 CoreMQ
 ======

-CoreMQ is a pure-Python 2/3 messaging queue using TCP sockets with JSON object transport.
+CoreMQ is a pure-Python 2/3 messaging queue using `asyncio` sockets with JSON object transport.
 It was developed after finding a lack of Python-based message queue systems, and also for educational purposes.

 Current Status